soraxas/firmware/README.md

     $setSplitCompositeKeystroke 1
     $setKeystrokeDelay 10

 Postponed secondary role switch.
-This modification will postpone all other key activations by 250ms.
 This modification prevents secondary role hiccups on alphabetic keys.

-    $suppressKeys delayUntilReleaseMax 250
-    $suppressKeys ifNotPlaytime 249 goTo 4
-    $holdLayer mouse
+The `resolveSecondary` will listen for some time and once it decides whether the current situation fits primary or secondary action, it will issue goTo to the "second" line (line 1 since we index from 0) or the last line (line 3).
+Actions are indexed from 0.
+Any keys pressed during resolution are postponed until the first command after the jump is performed.

+    $resolveSecondary 250 1 3
+    $write f
     $break
-    $suppressKeys write d
+    $holdLayer mod

 ## Reference manual